-During Bro.
-Mings' time, we had a radio program on KMRN out of Cameron every Sunday morning.
+During Rev. Mings’ time, we had a radio program on KMRN out of Cameron every Sunday morning.

-In June, 1977, Bro.
-Mings left to pursue other callings from God and in August, 1977, Rev. Warren LaRose was voted in as the new pastor.
-Since
+In June, 1977, Rev. Mings left to pursue other callings from God and in August, 1977, Rev. and Mrs. Warren LaRose was voted in as the new

-Bro.
+pastor.
+Since Bro.
 Mings had left, we needed to purchase a new parsonage.
-It was decided to purchase a partially completed house from Gene Schoonover on
+It was decided to purchase a partially completed house from Gene

-During Bro.
-LaRose's time, the steeple was put on top of the church.
-Home missions' pledge was set at $100 for the year of 1978.
-The fellowship
+During Rev. LaRose’s time, the steeple was put on top of the church.
+Home missions’ pledge was set at $100.00 for the year of 1978.
+The

-hall in the basement was partitioned for a larger classroom for the Junior High class.
-Material improvements included the carport, widening the
+fellowship hall in the basement was partitioned for a larger classroom for the Junior High class.
+Material improvements included the carport,

-driveway for parking, pouring a walk around the south side of the church, seeding the south lot and keeping it mowed, purchase of a Plymouth
+widening the driveway for parking, pouring a walk around the south side of the church, seeding the south lot and keeping it mowed, purchase of a

-In April, 1982, the radio program in KMRN was reaching families in Lathrop, Turney, Holt, and part of Plattsburg.
+In April, 1982, the radio program on KMRN was reaching families in Lathrop, Turney, Holt and part of Plattsburg.

-In May, 1988, Bro.
-LaRose left to follow God's calling and Bro.
-Reggie Ballard came and started on July 7, 1988.
+In May, 1988, Rev. LaRose left to follow God’s calling and Rev. and Mrs. Reggie Ballard came and started on July 7, 1988.
+During Rev. Ballard’s

-During Bro.
-Ballard's ministry, discussion was started on a multi-purpose building and money was set aside in a savings account for this purpose.
+ministry, discussion was started on a multi-purpose building and money was set aside in a savings account for this purpose.
+The church was

-The church was involved in several productions while Bro.
-Ballard was here, including, "The Living Lord's Supper".
+involved in several productions while Rev. Ballard was here, including “Heaven’s Gates and Hell’s Flames” and “The Living Lord’s Supper”.

-Bro.
-Bob Bettis came the last weekend in January, 1999.
-During his ministry, a Study Center for ICI and Berean School of the Bible was set up in
+Rev. and Mrs. Bob Bettis came the last weekend in January, 1999.
+During his ministry a Study Center for ICI and Berean School of the Bible was

 groundbreaking for the multi-purpose addition.
 In April, 2004, construction was started and we held the dedication of the multi-purpose addition on